Policy on Responsible Use of NYU Computers and Data

 c.
 Where possible, enforce use of strong passwords and periodic password changes.

 d.
 Make every effort to maintain computer logs and review them on a regular basis.

 e.
 Stay familiar with best practices for administering the particular computer and use them.

 3. Business Continuity

 Take reasonable steps to ensure that, in case of emergency, another authorized person is able to access the NYU computer you use in order to provide continuity of NYU functions performed on and through it.
+The University’s business interests should be balanced with data safeguards and privacy.
 There are numerous methods available of ensuring shared responsibility for data and systems rather than sharing passwords.
-For assistance, contact ITS Technology Security Services (email@example.com).
+For assistance, contact the NYU IT Global Office of Information Security (email@example.com).

 Discuss adherence to applicable NYU policies and procedures as part of the purchasing process.
 Computers and software acquired for use with NYU computer and data resources should conform to these specifications.

 5. Software Licensing